 Eagle’s Nest Loop at Red Rock State Park

-Red Rock State Park is definitely the area’s overlooked hidden gem.
+Red Rock State Park shines as one of the region’s overlooked hidden gems.
 For some reason, it does not draw nearly as much traffic as you would expect.
-At Red Rock, you’ll find 5 miles of family friendly trails which are well marked and easy-moderate in intensity.
+At Red Rock, you will come across 5 miles of family friendly trails which are well marked and easy-moderate in intensity.
 Eagle’s Nest Loop is the most scenic of the bunch.
 Oak Creek flows through the park and provides a unique habitat for both plants and wildlife.
-Birdwatching is popular here and all sorts of wildlife including javelina and bobcat are frequently spotted by visitors.
+Birdwatching is a popular pastime.
+Keep a look out for all sorts of wildlife including javelina and bobcat.

 On a side note, Red Rock SP offers a variety of fun family events throughout the year including guided hikes.
 Be sure to check out the schedule during your visit as these guided hikes are an excellent opportunity to learn more about the diverse landscapes in Sedona.
 Eagles Nest consists of a 2 mile trek to the highest point in the park.
 Nothing too difficult here, and the views are incredible – it’s a great bang-for-your-buck trail!
 Any new visitor will definitely want to plan a visit to Red Rock SP – it’s the perfect way to start your trip.
 Trails range from a easy 1/2 mile trek to a more challenging climb to Eagle’s Nest, or you can connect them all for a 5 mile loop.